Differential GPS

 Before going into the details of how DGPS works, it’s important to understand how GPS works.
 GPS is a satellite-based navigation system that has been around since the 1980s.
 In North America, the US government owns and operates the GPS network, which provides free, accurate data to anyone with a GPS receiver.

 GPS works by receiving information from a network of satellites that are in medium Earth orbit (MEO).
-These satellites send out radio signals that users can detect with GPS receivers, which use the information to calculate a user’s position.
+These satellites send out radio signals that users can detect with GPS receivers.
+Then, this information helps calculate a user’s position.
 From here, GPS receivers use triangulation to pinpoint anyone’s location.

-DGPS takes information from the GPS satellites and adds extra accuracy from ground-based reference stations.
+DGPS takes information from the GPS satellites.
+Then, it adds extra accuracy from ground-based reference stations.
 So instead of your typical 5-10 meters accuracy, you can get 1-3 meters accuracy with DGPS.

 Benefits of Using DGPS

-As you’ve already learned, a Differential Global Positioning System (DGPS) is an improved version of the basic GPS that uses additional reference stations to provide more accurate and reliable positioning data.
+As you’ve already learned, a DGPS is an improved version of the basic GPS.
+It uses additional reference stations to provide more accurate and reliable positioning data.

-The most crucial benefit of DGPS is how surveyors can achieve improved accuracy and reliability.
+The biggest benefit of DGPS is how surveyors can achieve improved accuracy and reliability.
 In general, a DGPS can achieve accuracies of 1-3 meters, depending on a variety of factors.

 This means that survey measurements can be conducted with greater precision and reliability.
-This makes DGPS ideal for applications such as surveying, construction, navigation, mapping, and engineering.
+DGPS is perfect for surveying, construction, navigation, mapping, and engineering purposes.

 Components of a DGPS System